-BioArctic's goal is to improve the quality of life for patients with diseases in the central nervous system.
-We would like to contribute to the society by developing innovative disease-modifying treatments based on antibodies (immunotherapy) for neurodegenerative diseases, i.e. disease where the nervous system atrophies.
+BioArctic's goal is to change life for patients with diseases in the central nervous system.
+We would like to contribute to society by developing innovative disease-modifying treatments based on antibodies (immunotherapy) for neurodegenerative diseases, i.e. diseases where the nervous system atrophies.
 BioArctic develops entirely new types of treatments that hopefully may halt or delay the disease progression in patients with Alzheimer's disease and Parkinson's disease, unlike today's symptomatic treatments.
-The company is also developing a new treatment concept for complete spinal cord injuries.
+The company is also developing a new treatment concept for complete spinal cord injuries as well as an innovative technology platform to facilitate passage of antibodies over the blood-brain barrier.

 The strategy work has been intensified to enable BioArctic to fully utilize the project portfolio's many opportunities.
 The company is well positioned to advance the on-going projects in order to build further value and to create new successful collaboration.
-In combination this creases sustainable growth.
+In combination this creates sustainable growth.